common-fate/docs-archive/docs/granted/introduction.md

 # Introduction

-Granted is a command line interface (CLI) application which simplifies access to cloud roles and allows multiple cloud accounts to be opened in your web browser simultaneously.
+Granted is a command line interface (CLI) tool which simplifies access to cloud roles and allows multiple cloud accounts to be opened in your web browser simultaneously.
 The goals of Granted are:

 - Provide a fast experience around finding and assuming roles
 - Leverage native browser functionality to allow multiple accounts to be accessed at once